ww-daniel-mora/presentations/introduction/introduction.md

 * Accountability
 Note: One of my goals is to invest in you.
 I am here to help you grow and help you live the dream.
 Beyond career support I am also here to help the mission succeed.
-Through technical contribution, design, pairing up, testing, debuging, meeting with customers, working across funnctions, whatever the mission calls for I am here to help it succeed.
+Through technical contribution, design, pairing up, testing, debugging, meeting with customers, working across funnctions, whatever the mission calls for I am here to help it succeed.
 I will communcate honestly with you and often with humility.
 I am new here and there is a lot I do not know.